faizanvahevaria/chrisamow.github.io/index.md

 ---
 layout: page
 title: Chris' 2sense
-tagline: sometimes you do get less than you pay for
+tagline: really?!
 ---
 {% include JB/setup %}

-## Welcome!
+## Greetings!

-This blog to help me keep notes of software dev interest
+This blog to help me keep notes of software dev interest.
+Sometimes it was hard to find on google, sometimes it is so interesting I don't want to lose track...